 MTU also engaged extensively with Marshalls about its carbon emission reduction plan during the year.
-The company is now using carbon dioxide from carbon capture projects to cure concrete bricks and has also issued a solar reflectivity index (SRI) score for all its materials.
+The company has made impressive progress on that front: They are now using carbon dioxide from carbon capture projects to cure concrete bricks and have also issued a solar reflectivity index (SRI) score for all their materials.
 This is intended to help combat urban heating which is exacerbated by the building materials used.
 In addition, Marshalls has implemented a new goal to achieve net zero by 2030 in line with a 1.5 degree scenario.
 This has been developed in line with the new guidance from the Science Based Targets initiative.

-MTU has developed its bespoke ESG checklist, incorporating further data points provided by MSCI
+MTU has developed its bespoke ESG checklist, incorporating further data points provided by MSCI on proprietary research